Codex xcix

 On 10 Sept 1987 the Geodætisk Institut was combined with Matrikeldirektoratet and Søkortarkivet to form Kort & Matrikelstyrelsen, which is responsible for the current official topographical maps, the Top10dk.

-Billund, Denmark, click for larger image
+Top10dk, click for larger image

-1. Kongeriget Danmark, or the Kingdom of Denmark, consists of the Jylland (Jutland) peninsula and the major islands of Fyn (Funen), Sjælland (Zealand) and Bornholm, as well as some 440 smaller named islands and the territories of Færøerne (the Faeroe Islands) and Grønland (Greenland).
+2. Kongeriget Danmark, or the Kingdom of Denmark, consists of the Jylland (Jutland) peninsula and the major islands of Fyn (Funen), Sjælland (Zealand) and Bornholm as well as some 440 smaller named islands and the territories of Færøerne (the Faeroe Islands) and Grønland (Greenland).
 At various times in its history the Kingdom also included Iceland, major parts of Norway, Southern Sweden and the Northern German province of Schleswig-Holstein.

-10 Nov 2008 ‧ Cartography
+10 Nov 2008, updated 12 Jun 2011 ‧ Cartography